squidsuit/squidsuit-redirect/README.md

 - Add TFLint GitHub action.
 - Add KMS encryption to the buckets.
 - Allow HTTPS original connections to redirect as well.
-- Test my project works for new domain(s).
+- Test the project works for new domain(s).
 - Map steps to set this up in the README.

 ### LATER